Zendaya (album)

-Zendaya is the debut studio album by American singer and actress Zendaya, released on September 17, 2013, by Hollywood Records.
+Zendaya is the debut and, to date, only studio album by American singer and actress Zendaya, released on September 17, 2013, by Hollywood Records.
 After acting in the Disney Channel series Shake It Up, Zendaya signed a recording contract with Hollywood Records, in which she began recording her debut in late 2012.
-Zendaya consists of 12 songs; musically, the album is an electropop album that incorporates renegade urban pop, R&B and dubstep.
+The album, musically, is an electropop album that incorporates renegade urban pop, R&B, and dubstep.
 Lyrically, the album discusses issues of heartbreak and love.

 Upon its release, it was met with positive reviews from music critics, who praised the album's production.
 Commercially, the album debuted on the US Billboard 200 at number 51, selling 7,000 copies in its first week.
-The album's lead single "Replay" was released on July 16, 2013, and its music video premiered on August 15, 2013, on VEVO and Disney Channel.
+The album's lead single "Replay" was released on July 16, 2013, and its music video premiered on August 15, 2013 on Vevo and Disney Channel.
 The single became Zendaya's highest-charting song at the time, charting within both the top forty of the US and New Zealand.
 To further promote the album, Zendaya performed on a variety of television shows and set out on a North American tour entitled the Swag It Out Tour.

 Background

 After starting her career as an actress, acting in shows including Shake It Up, she began featuring on soundtracks releasing the singles "Watch Me" and "Something To Dance For", Zendaya announced she has signed a record deal.

 On August 8, 2012, Zendaya announced she had signed a record deal with Hollywood Records, via her official Twitter account she commented on the signing writing; "epic moment in my life...it's official!!!
 HOLLYWOOD RECORDS!!!", the comment also included pictures of herself with the label executives signing a contract.
 In May 2013, it was reported Coleman's debut album would be released in the fall of 2013 and the album's lead single would be released in June.
-On August 13, 2013, Zendaya revealed that her debut album would self-titled, along with unveiling the official artwork for the record.
+On August 13, 2013, Zendaya revealed that her debut album would be self-titled, along with unveiling the official artwork for the record.